This page was machine translated and may contain errors.

 Players join in support activities

-• The players also participated and called for everyone's support.
+• The players also participated in the fundraising and called on everyone to help out.

-The players also participated and called for everyone's support.
+The players also participated in the fundraising and called on everyone to help out.

 Collaborative projects with hometown governments